-Greece's capital city, Athens, (Population: 3.090.508).
+Greece's capital city, Athens, (Population: 3,072,922) is also its largest, and is served by Piraeus, which is the country's main port.
 Although more than half the population is classified as urban, rural life retains a powerful influence.
 A strong sense of community and family ties prevail even in the busiest of metropolitan centers.

 Religion: Most Greeks belong to the Greek Orthodox Church, which is governed by a synod of metropolitan bishops, presided over by the Archbishop of Athens.
 The largest religious minority is the concentration of Greek Muslims in northeastern Thrace.
 Some islands in the Ionian and Aegean have a significant number of Catholics.
 Greece's once vibrant Jewish community was nearly vanished in World War II.